![]() |

 The

-Avigo 10 PDA (Personal Digital Assistent) introduced already in the year 1997
+Avigo 10 PDA (Personal Digital Assistent) introduced already in September 1997

-uses a completly different approach compared to the Personal Organizers like the
+uses a completly different approach compared to Texas Instruments' Personal Organizers,

 touch-sensitive display with a resolution of 160*240 dots.
 A nice feature,